List of SpongeBob SquarePants characters: Bubble Bass

-Bubble Bass (voiced by Dee Bradley Baker) is an overweight green bass that first appeared in season 1.
+Bubble Bass (voiced by Dee Bradley Baker) is an overweight green bass fish that first appeared in season 1.
 He is a nemesis of SpongeBob and is very picky about his food.
-Although initially dormant after Season 1, he began to appear far more frequently as a supporting character in Season 9, and he has even had a notable share of episodes focused on him in both protagonist and antagonist roles, such as "Swamp Mates".
+Although initially dormant after season 1, he began to appear far more frequently as a supporting character in season 9, and he has even had a notable share of episodes focused on him in both protagonist and antagonist roles in the series, such as "Swamp Mates".

-Bikini Bottomites

-The Bikini Bottomites are multicolored fish and other sea creatures who inhabit Bikini Bottom.
-They function as the series' background characters.
-They live in buildings made from metal ship funnels and use "boatmobiles," amalgamations of cars and boats, as a mode of transportation.
-Although the series uses a set sheet of about 150 designs for incidental characters, the Bikini Bottomites' voices and characterizations vary throughout their appearances.
-Several of them have been given names and play heightened roles in select episodes.